AriusX7/tvm-assistant-red-cog/README.md

 #### `-tvm total <number>`

-Set `number` as the total number of players that can sign-up for the game.
+Sets `number` as the total number of players that can sign-up for the game.
 Defaults to `12`.

 #### `-tvm signopen`

-Allow people to sign-up.
+Allows people to sign-up.
 On by default.

 #### `-tvm signclose`

-Close sign-ups.
+Closes sign-ups.

 #### `-tvm lock`

-Lock these and role and channel settings (commands that begin with `tvm`).
+Locks these, role and channel settings (commands that begin with `tvm`).
 Useful once the configuration is done so you don't accidentally mess things up mid-game.

 #### `-tvm unlock`

-Unlock TvM settings.
+Unlocks TvM settings.

 #### `-tvm settings`

-View TvM settings.
+Shows TvM settings.
 Alias: `-tvm show`

 ### Cycle Commands